Bathing water quality

 The Environment Agency widget below is automatically updated with new data during the bathing water season.

-Bathing water is affected by a number of different sources including bacteria from excrement from farms and domestic animals.
-Fat or sanitary products flushed down drains can block the drains meaning untreated sewage goes straight into the sea.
-Therefore you can help by
+Bathing water is affected by a number of different sources.
+Fat or sanitary products flushed down drains can block the system meaning untreated sewage goes straight into the sea.
+You can help by:

 - picking up your dog’s excrement and disposing of it in the bin